Mind Your Language: Development

 The series was commissioned by Michael Grade, Director of Programmes at London Weekend Television.

-The majority of recordings for the first three series took place on Tuesday evenings in Studio Two at the South Bank Television Centre.
+The majority of recordings for the first three series took place on Tuesday evenings in Studio Two at the South Bank Television Centre while Series 4 was filmed at Uxbridge Technical College in Middlesex.

 Using this series as an example, Sarita Malik, in Representing Black Britain (2002) wrote that "Blacks, Asians or 'race' were usually the butt of the joke", which "tended to hit a racist note, but always in a well-meaning, benevolent tone".
 She continued that "never before had so many diverse races... been seen in the same television frame, but they had never clung so tightly to their popular crude national stereotypes."

 The series attracted about 18 million viewers.
 Grade cancelled the programme having considered the stereotyping offensive.
 "It was really irresponsible of us to put it out", he told Linda Agran at the Edinburgh Television Festival in 1985.

 International screenings

-The series continues to be screened internationally, particularly in the countries represented in the series onscreen.
-The series was sold to Pakistan, Australia, New Zealand, Sri Lanka, India, Malaysia, Kenya, Nigeria, Ghana, Singapore, Gulf states and Hong Kong.
+The series was sold to Pakistan, Australia, New Zealand, Sri Lanka, India, Malaysia, Kenya, Nigeria, Ghana, Singapore, Persian Gulf states and Hong Kong.
 It was also one of the first British TV programmes shown in South Africa after the end of the boycott by the British Actors' Equity Association.
 It was also broadcast in Canada on CBC Television from 1978 until 1982.
 The series was screened by some minor or independent ABC TV stations in the United States during 1985.
+In comments released in 2005, film historian Jonathan Rigby said the series was still screened internationally, particularly in the countries represented in the series onscreen.